sethulakshmimm/citylockers/README.md

 ### Notes
 - On first run, the backend will auto-connect to the database.
 You may need to run migrations or seed data if required.
 - You can develop locally with hot-reloading: changes to backend/frontend code update containers automatically.

----

-For more details, see the `backend/README.md` and `frontend/README.md`.